The superpower vision

 See Cheap renewable energy is leading to more mineral processing in Australia on this site.

 Australia could generate seven times as much renewable energy as we consume and export the surplus.
-One way in which we are already exporting renewable energy is via our export of aluminium, steel, and zinc.
+One way we are already exporting renewable energy is via our export of aluminium, steel, and zinc.

 See The export of renewable energy from Australia on this site.